 - 1. Use of contour, color and value to describe form.

 - 2. Shape, form, movement, space, color, composition.

 - 3. Value and color in light and shadow.

 - 4. Portrait and figure drawing.

-- 5. Varied painting techniques and craft.
+- 5. Varied drawing techniques and skills.

 Does the content of this class relate to job skills in any of the following areas: